fericopasaribu/app-pendataan-barang/README.md

-# Student Data Collection App
+# Goods Data Collection App

 An mobile application for managing goods data built using NextJS and React Native.